elk-audio/elk-docs/sushi/sushi_overview.rst

 track using the *thread* argument.
 If the *thread* argument is not set, tracks will be allocated to threads according to a round-robin scheme.

-Note that thread is an abstract concept and does not directly map to physical CPU cores.
-If sushi is started with the `*-m2"` option, the audio processing with be split over 2 thread and the possible values for the thread argument is hence 0 and 1.
+Note that thread id in this case does not refer directly to a CPU core, but to an index starting from 0 into the number of parallel threads sushi’s audio processing is configured to run with.
+I.e. if sushi is started with the `*-m2"` option valid values for the thread parameter are 0 and 1.
+If the thread member is omited, sushi will revert to round-robin assignment of track to CPU cores.

-For Elk Audio OS systems it's possible to directly control which CPU cores sushi use for audio processing.
-See the Elk Audio OS documentation.
+For Elk Audio OS systems it's possible to directly control which CPU cores are used by sushi for audio processing.
+See the Elk Audio OS documentation for details.

 For developers that wish to utilize multithreading within a plugin, we have developed a small threading utility library that works with Elk and Sushi,